mystar365/ParaCode/README.md

 # ParaCode
-The code to estimate Teff and logg.
+The code to estimate Teff and logg at master branch.